Carving a flower

 - Draw the stems onto the back of the flowers, and extend up from the edges of the petals.
 Make stop cuts on both sides of the stems and remove wood from alongside the stems to the centerline using a #3 gouge.
 Round the stems with a carving knife and keep the left stem on top of the right.
 Lower the leaves and leave the stem the same size.

 - Round the center of the flowers and make stop cuts around the centers.
 Taper the petals from the middle to the center using a #5 gouge.
 Carve from the middle to the outer edges and keep the left flower behind the right.
 Be careful when working on the petals since you can damage the overlapping ones.
 Make stop cuts on each petal from the center to the edge, and undercut the sides of each petal.
 Work out to the edge and the back.

 - Work on the details of the flowers.
 Push and turn the punch in the middle of the flower center.
 Make a second circle next to the first one.
 Use the tip of a detail knife to make three cuts where three circles meet.
 Carve a small inverted pyramid.

 - Paint the flowers and burn along each petal.
 Paint the petals and avoid covering the wood burned details.
 Paint the circles and dry brush on the stems with a different color as a highlight.
 Glue up the pin back to the back of the flowers.
 Allow the paint to dry and buff with a soft cloth.

-In conclusion, the flowers don’t have to be flowers.
+In summary, flowers do not have to be flowers.
 They can be any shape or design.
-You can even create a design of multiple flowers.
-You can cut the design out of the wood and use wood-burning tools to decorate the design.
+You can even create a design from multiple flowers.
+You can cut out the design from the wood and decorate it with wood burning tools.
 The possibilities are practically endless.
 Carving flowers is a fun and inexpensive way to express yourself and your art.